Your Cart

 • Limited availability of therapeutic resources

-While this summary reflects the broader mental health crisis facing these communities in the UK, it highlights the positive contribution that New Pathway Narratives can make.
-NPN offers targeted services designed to holistically address these issues and support individuals in overcoming the barriers they face.
+While this summary reflects the broader mental health crisis facing these communities in the UK, it highlights the positive contribution that can be made.
+NPNarratives Ltd, in conjunction with New Pathway Narratives CIC, offer targeted services designed to holistically address these issues and support individuals in overcoming the barriers they face.

-For further information or to collaborate with NPN, please click the highlighted button below.
+For further information or to collaborate with either holistic strand NPN, please click the highlighted button below.

 Strengthening Your Wellbeing, Identity, and Community Connection